Top

 • If your trust is revocable, you can change or cancel it at any time while you’re alive.
 Irrevocable trusts, however, are generally permanent, though limited changes may be made with court approval under Florida Statute 736.04113.
 Our Boca Raton trust lawyers help clients evaluate which type of trust fits their goals and explain how to make updates legally and efficiently.
 Having professional guidance ensures your trust continues to serve its purpose without risking compliance issues.

-Specialized Florida Trusts We Can Provide
+Specialized Florida Trusts We Create

 • Special needs trust.
 Allows a person with a disability to receive financial support without losing eligibility for government benefits like Supplemental Security Income (SSI) or Medicaid.

 • Generation-skipping trust.
-Transfers assets to your grandchildren (skipping your children) to avoid being taxed twice at each generation's death.
+Transfers assets to your grandchildren, bypassing your children, to help avoid estate tax at each generational level.

 Client Experiences That Speak for Themselves